+Spinal cord injury not only impacts the individual but can also have a significant impact on family and friends.
+It can be a devastating occurrence for all involved.
 If your family member or friend has sustained a spinal cord injury, you are likely to be feeling many mixed and often strong emotions.
 A report by the University of Alabama describes the emotions of family members as grief, anger, frustration, anxiety and numbness.
 It states that the feelings brought about by SCI are similar to those experienced after the loss of a family member.

-GROW – The Community Mental Health Movement in Ireland. www.GROW.ie / 1890 474 474
+A Community Mental Health Movement in Ireland.